 They are designed for internal or external use where heavy foot traffic is anticipated.
 There a two standard thicknesses – 12mm and 18mm – both in black.

-The matting is available in depths of 12mm, 17mm and 22mm thick, and comes in anthracite, grey or red.
+The matting is available in depths of 12mm, 17mm and 22mm thick, and comes in anthracite, grey, neutral or red.

 To create a clean division between the entrance matting and surrounding floor coverings, we recommend an installation featuring a Genesis matwell frame with Genesis corner angles and feet.